duckies/cop4331c-form-submission-system/docs/STRUCTURE.md

 ## NuxtJS Specific Architecture

 Standalone Vue.js could have a single component operate as a page layout with many components within it before reaching a page component, and a page component would have many specialized components unique to that page.
 NuxtJS tries to provide some structural support to Vue instead of a component heirarchical hell and does so through a `Layouts`, `Pages`, and `Components` directories.
-I will not go over the `Assets, Middleware, Plugins, and Static` directories as they have ample explanation at the link above and are not necessary to use for creating pages.
-The NuxtJS documentation is quite sufficient in explaining the [directory structure](https://nuxtjs.org/guide/directory-structure).
+I will not go over the `Assets, Middleware, Plugins, and Static` directories as they have ample explanation on the [NuxtJS docs](https://nuxtjs.org/guide/directory-structure) and are not necessary for page creation..

 The frontend is mostly comprised of the following, but keep in mind they are all components: